matomo-org/developer-documentation/docs/core-team-workflow.md

 * if a UI improvement, mockups or a detailed description of the changes.

 We are rather obsessed with keeping our issue tracker an organized place.
-Tickets are generally prioritized by severity.
 Tickets are either of the type 'Bug', 'Enhancement' or 'Task'.
-Developers (Piwik team members or external contributors) decide for themselves which features they would like to work on.
+Developers (Piwik team members or external contributors) decide for themselves which features they would like to work on, with highest priority given to issues in the next version milestone.
 We have been using an issue tracker since [the beginning of the project](http://piwik.org/history/).

 ## How we organise issues